In this mega blog post I try to write down everything I know about how to write good code.

 The best code is no code.

-If you can write less lines of code, then do it.
-Less lines of code means less things to maintain which means more time you can spend on every line relatively.
+If you can solve the problem in less lines of code, do it.
+Why?
+Because fewer lines of code means less things to maintain which means you can spend more time on each line.

 Do not pride yourself into using lines written but instead think of it as lines spent.